-Getting a CCI Edit warning?
+Getting an NCCI Edit warning?
 Don’t worry.
 Here’s how to fix the error.

-- NCCI Edits affect allowable combinations of different procedure codes
+- Physician NCCI Edits: These National Correct Coding Initiative edits affect allowable combinations of different procedure codes.

-- MUE edits affect the number of allowable units of a procedure code
+- Practitioner Services MUE Table: These Medically Unlikely Edits affect the number of allowable units for a given procedure code

-Since claims administrators may deny reimbursement for the procedure codes that violate either of these rules, DaisyBill alerts you if any CCI errors.
+Since claims administrators may deny reimbursement for the procedure codes that violate either of these rules, daisyBill alerts you of any NCCI errors.
 Depending on the rule violation, correct the bill by doing one of the following:

 - Adding an appropriate modifier